siruzhong/siru-home/content/authors/admin/_index.md

 highlight_name: true
 ---

 👋 Hi everyone, I'm siruzhong, a former Backend RD Engineer at Tencent.
 I started as a summer intern and eventually joined Tencent full-time for a year.
-During my time there, I worked on various projects related to CloudDev, EventBus, DevOps, and Engineering Efficiency 💪, focusing on developing and optimizing cloud development tools, event-driven communication systems, and improving engineering productivity.
+During my time there, I worked on various projects related to CloudDev, EventBus, DevOps, and Engineering Efficiency, focusing on developing and optimizing cloud development tools, event-driven communication systems, and improving engineering productivity.

 💡 Currently, I'm a research assistant at the HKUST(GZ), where I explore spatiotemporal data science, artificial intelligence, intelligent transportation, and smart cities.
 It's an exciting opportunity to contribute to the advancement of knowledge in these fields.